 No rest for the wicked as sales proceed apace for Claridge Plaza 3, with approximately 50% of units sold over the past 2 weeks.

-Investors, quite predictably, have snapped up The Broadway, cozy 440sqft studios that will be well suited to short term renters and those in need of a pied-à-terre—starting at $180,000 these made for an attractive in
+Investors, quite predictably, have snapped up The Broadway, cozy 440sqft studios that will be well suited to short term renters and those in need of a pied-à-terre—starting at $180,000 these made for an attractive investment:

 The "People's Choice Award" goes to The Howston, a 1-bedroom plus den at 660sqft facing Rideau St — possibly because of its views of the East Market Lofts and other points north?
 As of this posting, all but two of the Howston units have been sold, priced from $258,000 to $295,000: